llatinov/sample-dropwizard-rest-stub/README.md

 # sample-dropwizard-rest-stub #
 This project is intended to demonstrate how to create RESTful server stub with Dropwizard as well as other  All topics that this project is used for are:
 * <a href="http://automationrhapsody.com/build-a-rest-stub-server-with-dropwizard/">Build a RESTful stub server with Dropwizard</a>
 * <a href="http://automationrhapsody.com/get-rid-of-getters-and-setters/" target="_blank">Get rid of Getters and Setters</a>
 * <a href="http://automationrhapsody.com/jps-alternative-for-dropwizard-servlet-with-apache-velocity-template-engine/">JPS alternative for Dropwizard – Servlet with Apache Velocity template engine</a>
 * <a href="http://automationrhapsody.com/implement-secure-api-authentication-http-dropwizard/">Implement secure API authentication over HTTP with Dropwizard</a>
 * <a href="http://automationrhapsody.com/run-dropwizard-application-docker-templated-configuration-using-environment-variables/">Run Dropwizard application in Docker with templated configuration using environment variables</a>
- * <a href="http://automationrhapsody.com/start-java-application-linux-service/">Start Java application as a Linux service</a>
+* <a href="http://automationrhapsody.com/install-java-application-linux-service/">Install Java application as a Linux service</a>
+* <a href="http://automationrhapsody.com/run-dropwizard-java-application-vagrant/">Run Dropwizard Java application on Vagrant</a>
+* <a href="http://automationrhapsody.com/run-docker-container-vagrant/">Run Docker container on Vagrant</a>
+* <a href="http://automationrhapsody.com/run-multiple-machines-single-vagrant-file/">Run multiple machines in a single Vagrant file</a>

 ## Build ##
 * Install and configure <a href="https://maven.apache.org/install.html" target="_blank">Maven</a>
 * Open cmd.exe and navigate to folder where project's pom.xml file is.
 * Build project and package JAR with following command

 `mvn clean package`